ingdir/goeuro/README.md

   - Github user has no repos
   - Github API does not respond

+## See It in Production

+Visit [https://ingdir.github.io/goeuro](https://ingdir.github.io/goeuro/) to see how the app works.

 ## Notes on Implementation

 I used [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap this app initially.